 Your AC system is supposed to keep you cool and comfortable on the steamiest of days, so if it’s not keeping your home cool (and you’re unable to get comfortable) there’s likely a problem.
 There are many situations where your air conditioner may quit cooling – a wrongly calibrated thermostat, a refrigerant leak, or compressor failure.
 Depending on the issue, it may be best to just let go of your little engine that could, and move on to a newer, more energy-efficient air conditioner – preferably one that keeps you cool.

 More Frequent Repairs

-Rise in Energy Bills
+Increase in Energy Bills

-Decrease in Air Flow
+Drop in Air Flow

-If your air conditioning system starts producing unusual noises, there could be a problem.
+If your air conditioning system starts producing strange noises, there could be a problem.
 Higher pitched noises might mean a problem with one of the motors.
 Rattling noises might signal a part has come loose.
 Don’t chance it.
 Call an HVAC technician to examine it and determine if it’s an issue worth repairing or if it will continue to be an ongoing issue.